dawidkc/spring-task-scope/README.md

 be to bind that context to the bean instance.
 It can be as simple as providing the context parameter in the constructor, but then we stop profiting from Spring's IoC container.

-Task Scope allows to associate Spring bean instance with an arbitrary context which is created elsewhere.
+Task Scope allows associating Spring bean instance with an arbitrary context which is created elsewhere.
 So one can create (possibly nested) task scope like so:

 ```